 You’ll note that many companies with time-tested and value-driving brand purposes tie their company’s success to societal success.
 This isn’t an accident.
 Companies realized long ago that it wasn’t enough that they were successful; they had to “attempt” to make the world a better place while they were at it.
 And in our modern era, this idea is more accurate than ever.

-In the above 2018 study, 78% of Americans believed companies must do more than make money and positively impact society.
-Also, 89% believed that brand purpose was demonstrated by how a company benefits society.
+According to the 2018 study, 78% of Americans believed that companies must do more than make money and have a positive impact on society.
+Additionally, 89% thought that a brand’s purpose is demonstrated by how it benefits society.

 Thus, consider the positives of your company and what type of benefits you bring to the table.
 Do you prioritize any of the following goals?